pfasmcldrinking-watercerclaregulatory-update

 The D.C.
 Circuit’s decision on the CERCLA hazardous substance designation challenge could uphold, modify, or vacate the rule.
 A decision is expected sometime this year.

-EPA’s RCRA rulemaking to add nine PFAS to the hazardous constituents list is targeted for finalization by April 2026.
+EPA’s RCRA rulemaking to add nine PFAS to the hazardous constituents list - confirm its current status before relying on it.

 Congressional action on “passive receiver” liability protections for water utilities and other entities that did not manufacture or intentionally use PFAS remains possible but uncertain.